DiscoverAtlanta.com homepage

 Hispanic Heritage Month

-Folkloric dances take place as part of the Day of the Dead celebrations.
+Folkloric dances are part of Day of the Dead celebrations.
 (Photo by Matthew Grimes/Atlanta Braves)

 Día de Muertos Fest: Immersive Cultural Experience